-fill.
-The modeling tasks involved drawing out information from the reference group and about the structure and behavior of the problem, formulating that information in a model, presenting and explaining that model formulation back to the reference group, eliciting their reactions for model corrections and refinements, and carrying out the necessary revisions and extensions.
+David F. Andersen is professor of public administration, public policy, and information science at the Rockefeller College of Public Affairs and Policy, and senior fellow at the Center for Technology in Government, at the State University of New York at Albany, His one of the authors (Richardson) experienced some difficulties working with a five-member model reference group in preparation for two two-day decision conferences on malpractice insurance regulatory policy.
+Reflecting on those difficulties, we hypothesized that they stemmed from the multiple roles the modeler was trying to fill.
+The modeling tasks involved drawing out information from the reference group about the structure and behavior of the problem, formulating that information in a model, presenting and explaining the model formulation back to the reference group, eliciting their reactions for model corrections and refinements, and carrying out the necessary revisions and extensions.
 All the while, the modeler had to function simultaneously as an enlightened group process coordinator, knowledge elicitor, group facilitator, and system dynamics educator.

 The modeler had the advantage of carrying out these meetings in the context of the work of the Decision Tectronics Group.
-As a result, he knew of the importance of a second person who could focus on recording information so the modeler/consultant could be saved that task, but nonetheless, the rest was too much.
-The modeler/ consultant found he could not focus on all the necessary group tasks at the same time: His modeler/explainer/educator roles became confused with, and sometimes even contradicted, his roles as knowledge elicitor and group process facilitator.
-We modelers might have missed or ignored the confusions, as we and other modelers have in the past, but DTG decided to conduct our next meeting with an experienced group facilitator, and a much more powerful way of handling group model building discussions was revealed.
+As a result, he knew of the importance of a second person who could focus on recording information so that the modeler/consultant could be saved that task, but nonetheless the rest was too much.
+The modeler/consultant found he could not focus on all the necessary group tasks at the same time: His modeler/explainer/educator roles became confused with, and sometimes even contradicted, his roles as knowledge elicitor and group process facilitator.
+We modelers might have missed or ignored the confusions, as we and other modelers have in the past, but DTG decided to conduct our next meeting with an experienced group facilitator, and a much more powerful way of handling group model-building discussions was revealed.